auth0-blog/angular-auth0-aside/angular-auth0-aside.markdown

 > **Note:** The profile takes the shape of [`profile.model.ts`](https://github.com/auth0-blog/angular-auth0-aside/blob/master/src/app/auth/profile.model.ts) from the [OpenID standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).

+Once `AuthService` is provided in `app.module.ts`, its methods and properties can be used anywhere in our app, such as the [home component](https://github.com/auth0-blog/angular-auth0-aside/tree/master/src/app/home).

 The [callback component](https://github.com/auth0-blog/angular-auth0-aside/tree/master/src/app/callback) is where the app is redirected after authentication.
 This component simply shows a loading message until hash parsing is completed and the Angular app redirects back to the home page.

 ### Making Authenticated API Requests